 Causes of dysthymia

-As with other kinds of depression, there is no one direct cause of dysthymia.
+As with other kinds of depression, there's no one direct cause of dysthymia.
 It’s more likely that many causes of depression contribute to the development of the condition.
 These include:

-We also know that, depending on your biological and environmental circumstances, you can be more or less likely to develop a condition like persistent depressive disorder.
+We also know that, depending on your biological and environmental circumstances, you can be more or less likely to develop a condition like PDD.
 Common risk factors include:

-- Personality traits like being very self-critical or a perfectionist can make it more likely you will develop depression
+• Personality traits, such as being very self-critical or a perfectionist, can make it more likely you'll develop depression

 It’s important to recognise that PDD, like other forms of depression, has many effective treatments.
-Those who suffer with the condition don’t have to struggle in silence.
-By seeking treatment for depression, you can set yourself on a path to return to the positive and healthy life that you deserve.
+People who suffer with the condition don’t have to struggle in silence.
+By seeking treatment for depression, you can return to the positive and healthy life you deserve.

 Therapy

-As persistent depressive disorder is a type of depression, it responds well to a number of therapeutic methods that are used to treat depression.
+As PDD is a type of depression, it responds well to a number of therapeutic methods that are used to treat depression.
 The most common type of therapy used to treat depression is cognitive behavioural therapy (CBT), but dialectical behaviour therapy (DBT) can also be used.

 Whichever type of therapy is appropriate for you, they will all involve attending a number of sessions with a highly qualified therapist to: